diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 ---

-Blockchain DePINs are an exciting new way to create better services for end users by unlocking the value in assets operated, and often owned, by node hosts.
+Blockchain DePINs unlock superior services by tapping underutilized assets operated by node hosts worldwide — powering everything from wireless coverage to secure communication networks like the Diode Network.

 Read below for more information and emerging use cases.